 Monitors are now paid for a minimum of six (6) hours.
 This change ensures a wider availability of park personnel to monitor complex film shoots.
 In addition, to put them on a par with other state agencies, the mileage rate for park vehicles used by park personnel on film shoots will be raised to $.76/mile.

 The number of monitors required will depend on the size of your cast and crew.
 Less than 50 will require one monitor.
 50-89 will require two, and 90 or more may require three.
 Additional monitors may be assigned as required due to size, complexity of the shoot, locations to be used, special effects, fire conditions, or other hazards or complexities.

 Many simple shoots do not require a monitor.

 If a monitor has been booked and the production then reduces the hours the monitor is needed, the monitor has the right to withdraw.
 Should that occur, there is no guarantee that another monitor will be available.

 Depending on availability and the scope of your activities, monitors assigned to your shoot may be rangers/peace officers, maintenance or administrative personnel, park aides, lifeguards, or interpreters.

 Depending on your location and the scope of your activities, monitors may stay with the shooting company all day or may just do spot checks.

 Monitors are paid portal to portal, generally adding one hour for travel time.

-A new permit application and possibly the beginning of a new 4-day approval process may be requested if:
+A new permit application and possibly additional review fees and the beginning of a new 4-day approval process may be requested if: